-One of the most gifted vocalists to perform at the Visitors’ Center, Todd Thatcher returns to the Festival of Lights by popular demand.
-His wonderful interpretation of Christmas standards has become a tradition to which people from throughout this area look forward with much anticipation.
+Two of the most gifted musicians to perform at the Visitors' Center, Todd Thatcher, vocalist, and Tony Favero, pianist, return to the Festival of Lights by popular demand.
+Their wonderful interpretation of Christmas standards has become a tradition to which people from throughout this area look forward with much anticipation.

 "Combo Latino of Maryland" presents a program comprised of Latin American Christmas and New Year favorites performed in Spanish.
 It is an energetic, happy program of song with a variety of instruments and performers of all ages.

-These vibrant young Chinese Dancers are very popular and in great demand.
-They have appeared at many community events, receiving accolades for their artistic ability and highly skilled performances.
+These vibrant young Chinese dancers are very popular and in great demand.
+They have appeared at many community events, receiving accolades for the artistic ability and highly skilled performances.

 About the Festival

 NOVEMBER 30, 2012 to JANUARY 1, 2014

 As one of the D.C. area's great community traditions, the Festival features free performances nightly in the comfortable, state-of-the-art theater located in the Visitors' Center.